DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 **KlokSpid MkII can't use multiple CV sources to modulate an output-specific parameter.**

-- Output voltage supports customizable **Amplitude** setting (minimum 0.2V, maximum 10V), this setting can be modulated by any CV source.
-An option (via context menu, MISCELLANEOUS section) permits to force the amplitude to 20V (-10V/+10V range) for the current (selected) output - in this case, original settings are kept, but CV becomes useless on this output parameter.
+- Output voltage supports customizable **Amplitude** setting (minimum 0.2V, maximum 10V, 0.05V stepping), this setting can be modulated by any CV source.
+An option (via context menu, MISCELLANEOUS section) permits to force the amplitude to 20V (-10V/+10V range) for the current (selected) output - in this case, original settings are kept (but CV modulation is disabled while amplitude is forced to 20V).

-- Each output can receive a particular ratio, _'morphable'_ waveform (depending waveform shape, 'morph' have specific alterate name, such _P-Width_ for pulse, _Tilt_ for triangle, _Deform_ for sine, _Density_ for sample & hold, _Attack_ for envelope generators, and _Morph_ for wavetables), voltage amplitude (default 10V), voltage offset (default 0V, amplitude can be above offset or centered around offset), phase shift (from -180° to +180° - except S&H doesn't have phase shift).
-User-defined (or default) settings may be modulated by any CV source.
+- Each output can receive a particular ratio, _'morphable'_ waveform (depending waveform shape, 'morph' have specific alterate name, such _P-Width_ for pulse, _Tilt_ for triangle, _Deform_ for sine, _Density_ for sample & hold, _Attack_ for envelope generators, and _Morph_ for wavetables), voltage amplitude (default 10V, resolution 0.05V), voltage offset (default 0V, resolution +/-0.05V, amplitude can be above offset - default - or spread around offset, by checking/unchecking **Bipolar around offset** option checkbox), phase shift (from -180° to +180° - except S&H doesn't have phase shift, due to random nature of the signal).
+Except quantizer, all user-defined / default settings may be modulated by any CV source.

 - Before output the voltage to relevant jack, it may crosses (bypassable) **euclidean sequencer** (user-defined settings, all can be modulated by CV), then (bypassable) pitch-based **Quantizer** (not CV controllable at the moment, **perhaps** CV8 for notes rotation down/up).
 Either the clock (transport) is running, or stopped (when the clock is stopped, output may have a voltage other than 0V, depending V-Offset and pitch quantization).